 The clichéd refrain—more research is needed—applies broadly to many endeavors in neuroeducation.
-Dehaene's number game still needs fine adjustments before it receives wide acceptance.
+Dehaene’s number game still needs fine adjustments before it receives wide acceptance.
 One controlled study showed that the game helped children compare numbers, although that achievement did not carry over into better counting or arithmetic skills.
-A new version is being released that the researchers hope will address these problems.
+The new version (Kalulu), researchers hope, will address these problems.
 Yet another finding has questioned whether music training improves executive function and thereby enhances intelligence.

 One study has already found that EEGs in kindergartners predict reading ability in fifth graders better than standard psychological measures.
 By undergoing brain monitoring combined with standard methods, each child might be evaluated before entering school and, if warranted, be given remedial training based on the findings that are trickling in today from neuroscience labs.
 If Gabrieli’s vision comes to pass, brain science may imbue the notion of individualized education with a whole new meaning—one that involves enhancing the ability to learn even before a child steps foot in the classroom.